MDMA Metabolism and Toxicity

 Once in the small intestine, your body will begin to absorb the drug, passing it into your bloodstream.
 As this happens, there’s a chance you may experience digestive upset (such as heartburn, loose bowl movements, or even throwing up!)
 The reason this happens is because your digestive system is full of nerve cells that control digestion, and these nerve cells are very similar to the ones in your brain, responding to many of the same drugs.
 Your stomach and intestines are in essence ‘getting high’ off the drug, and as a result, may behave oddly (such as by making you barf all over your mates.)

 As the drug begins to move out throughout your body, levels in the brain begin to rise.
 The first ‘alert’ signs may be feeling chilled or warm or excited.
 However the high begins, it’s worth remembering that you will start to be affected by the drug before you conciously feel ‘high’, so don’t drive or do anything else potentially dangerous in between swallowing the pills and feeling the MDMA kick in.
-(What happens when MDMA reaches the brain is complicated, so it has its own section: How does MDMA work?)
+(What happens when MDMA reaches the brain is complicated, so it has its own sections: How does MDMA work? and MDMA Neurotoxicity.)

 The heart, lungs, and blood vessels